-I am not a news junky at all.
-If anything, when it comes to keeping up on world events, I have the tendency to fall into the “ignorance is bliss” camp.
-But I also recognize that I need to be informed in order to offer biblical responses to current events is an important part of my Christian witness in the world.
-It’s just that the thought of scrolling through dozens of news sites a day to know what’s happening in the world sounds to me like medieval torture.
+When it comes to world events, I have the tendency to fall into the “ignorance is bliss” camp.
+But I also recognize that I need to be informed in order to offer biblical responses to current events.
+It’s just that the thought of slogging through dozens of news sites a day sounds to me like medieval torture.
 But I think I’ve developed a decent strategy for walking that line between being informed and staying focused.

 In this age of information overload, attention is valuable.
 And there are few things as potentially exhausting and time-wasting as trying to stay abreast of the